i-like-robots/react-tags/README.md

 ### React-Tags

 This is a fork of the [original React tags](http://prakhar.me/react-tags/example) component by Prakhar Srivastav.
-This version is more opinionated and removes some options and drag-and-drop re-ordering functionality.
+This version is more opinionated, removes some options including the drag-and-drop re-ordering functionality and adds appropriate roles and ARIA states.

 ### Installation